-- Sagittal plane – a vertical line which divides the body into a left section and a right section.
+The sagittal plane is a vertical plane which passes through the body longitudinally.
+It divides the body into a left section and a right section.

 A specific sagittal plane is the median sagittal plane – which passes down the midline of the body, separating it into equal halves.

 The coronal plane is a vertical plane which also passes through the body longitudinally – but perpendicular (at a right angle) to the sagittal plane.

 It divides the body into a front (anterior) section and back (posterior) section.

 The transverse plane is a horizontal plane.
 It is perpendicular to both the sagittal and coronal planes, and parallel to the ground.